akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ![Image data quality spellcheck on attribute option](../img/data-quality-spelling-option.png)

-## Improve data quality on variant products
+## Improve data quality on variant products and product models

 If you work with variant products, you will see slight differences between simple products, product models and variant products.